Wyre and Preston North

-Wyre and Preston North is a county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-Created in the most recent fifth periodic review of constituencies by the Boundary Commission for England, it elects one Member of Parliament (MP) by the first past the post voting system.
+Wyre and Preston North was a county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+Created in 2010, it elected one Member of Parliament (MP) by the first past the post voting system.

-It was formed of parts of the Ribble Valley, Fylde and Lancaster and Wyre constituencies.
+It was formed from parts of the Ribble Valley, Fylde, and Lancaster and Wyre constituencies.

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished.
+Subject to moderate boundary changes, with its area being split between five other constituencies, to be first contested at the 2024 general election.

-The current MP is Ben Wallace of the Conservative Party who is currently Secretary of State for Defence.
+The seat's only MP was Ben Wallace of the Conservative Party, former Secretary of State for Defence.
+He announced in 2023 that he would not seek re-election at the 2024 general election.

 Boundaries

-It was created as the sixteenth seat of the county of Lancashire by the Boundary Commission for England prior to the 2010 general election.
-It contains the Fulwood and rural areas of Preston and many small towns and villages of Wyre.
+Wyre and Preston North was created as the sixteenth seat of the county of Lancashire by the Boundary Commission for England prior to the 2010 general election.
+It contained the Fulwood and rural areas of Preston and many small towns and villages of Wyre.

-The seat of Wyre and Preston North contains the Wyre towns of Poulton-le-Fylde, Garstang, St Michael's On Wyre, Catterall and parts of Thornton.
+The seat contained the Wyre towns of Poulton-le-Fylde, Garstang, St Michael's On Wyre, Catterall and parts of Thornton.
 From Preston are added the suburban Fulwood area and the rural parishes such as Woodplumpton, Barton, Broughton, Goosnargh and Grimsargh.
 The electoral wards used in the creation are: